 Furthermore, the great avian richness (~3500 species) and abundance in South America (Lepage et al. 2014) could also enhance the probability of parasite host-shifting between migratory and resident birds, given the likely presence of susceptible birds in any particular area.
 Besides that, the great richness and abundance of vectors could also increase the chances of host-shifting between migratory and resident birds as it increases the chances of compatible vectors being present.
 Ferreira et al., 2016 have identified the potential mosquito vectors of avian haemosporidian parasites in Brazil, revealing Mansonia spp. and Culex spp. as vectors of Plasmodium, and Psorophora spp. as vectors of Haemoproteus.
 Thus, these features make the Brazilian avian haemosporidians a great model to investigate the putative transmission of pathogens via host migration in nature.

 In this context, the main goal of this study is to evaluate the influence of migratory birds on the spread of haemosporidian parasites in South America.
 Specifically, we hypothesize that (1) migratory birds spread parasite lineages along their migratory routes, and (2) localities crossed by more migratory routes have greater prevalence and richness of haemosporidian lineages.
 For the first hypothesis, we tested whether parasite lineages found (i) only in migratory birds, (ii) in both migrants and residents, and (ii) only in residents, differ in their frequency of occurrence among localities.
 Due to the fact migrants can carry parasites from many sites and infect resident birds, we predicted that parasite lineages using migratory birds will occur in a greater percentage of localities than those using only resident birds.
-Moreover, migration behavior increases the exposure of birds to more parasites lineages and hence their susceptibility to parasites, we expected higher haemosporidian richness and prevalence in regions with more migratory birds.
+Moreover, migration behavior increases the exposure of birds to more lineages and hence their susceptibility to parasites, we expected higher haemosporidian richness and prevalence in regions with more migratory birds.
 For the second hypothesis, we tested for a relationship among localities between the overall local haemosporidian parasite richness and prevalence, and the proportion of migratory birds passing through a locality.

 2. Methods